“I want to visit him,” Eeris said.

-The line of Odo's mouth twitched.
-"So do I. Well, hopefully, we'll figure out exactly what he's been charged with and get this over with as quickly as possible.
-I, for one, have no wish to stay on Earth for long."
+The line of Odo’s mouth twitched.
+“So do I. Well, hopefully, we can get this over with as quickly as possible.
+I, for one, have no wish to stay on Earth for long.”

 “Why?” she asked as she started walking, and he fell into step beside her.
 “What’s so bad about Earth?”

 He shrugged.
 “Nothing important.
 Just, I’ve had a few prior experiences here, and none of them were pleasant.”

 She frowned, considering.
 “This was back when you and Miro worked on Deep Space Nine?”

 “What brought you this far out?” she asked.
 “I mean, we’re not exactly next door to Bajor.”